CHIEF, AMUSEMENT RIDE INSPECTOR

 U.S. Military Veterans may qualify for additional bonus points towards certification.
 Any job offer will be contingent on the candidate providing a U.S. Military form DD 214 verifying honorable discharge from service prior to starting employment (and may be requested prior to interview).
 Permanent State employees do not need to submit proof of Veterans’ status.

-If you are unable to apply online, or encounter difficulty attaching required or optional documentation, you may submit via email to Felicia.email@example.com , fax to 410-333-5101 or deliver in person.
+If you are unable to apply online, or encounter difficulty attaching required or optional documentation, You may contact Kim Allen-Hubbard 410-767-8653 or submit via email to firstname.lastname@example.org.
 Please be sure to include your name, identification number (Easy ID#) and job announcement number on any documentation to ensure timely processing.
-For questions regarding this recruitment please call 410-230-6306.

 PLEASE DO NOT FAX OR EMAIL UNSOLICITED DOCUMENTATION